opentext/storyteller/docs/stl/numbering.md

 Whenever a user wants to present a numbering, he has to define a [vendor prefixed](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) CSS property `-stl-counter`.
-The property associates the correponding element with a numbering *counter* and also specifies a format mask how the counter should be formatted to the marker content.
+The property associates the correponding *element* with a numbering *counter* and also defines a *format mask* specifying how the *counter* should be formatted to dynamic *marker content*.

-Optionally it is also possible to modify formatting style of the numbering marker, if user wants it different from the current paragraph style.
+Optionally it is also possible to modify *formatting style* of the *numbering marker*, if user wants it different from the current *paragraph style*.
 That can be done through a special `::marker` pseudo-element in the CSS stylesheet.
 This approach is inspired by the experimental [CSS marker](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) technology.

-There are basically two numbering scenarios which differ in a way how markup maps to a numbering hierarchy:
+There are basically two numbering scenarios which differ in a way how *document markup* maps to a *numbering counter*:

 ### Explicit hierarchy

-In this scenario a numbering hierarchy directly maps to a corresponding hierarchy of same XML (or HTML) elements.
+In this scenario a *numbering counter* directly maps to a corresponding *markup hierarchy* of XML (or HTML) elements.

-It means that we need to map a multi-level numbering to hierarchy of lists, like:
+It means that we need to map a *multi-level counter* to a *multi-level list*, like:

 ```xml
       <stl:list>